-Real-Time Commitment Patterns
+M. Real-Time Commitment Patterns

-Figure A62: Monthly Real-Time Capacity Commitments and RSG
+Figure A62: Monthly Real-Time Capacity Commitments and RSG Costs

 In 2021, we identified a pattern of increasing capacity-related commitments beginning in the summer months.
-To identify real-time capacity commitments and the associated RSG that were excess (not needed to meet MISO's requirements), we calculated the difference between planned generation capacity and load17 on an hourly basis in two ways: (1) using the target load value as forecasted for the run hour at the time a unit commitment decision was made; and (2) using the actual load value that occurred in the run hour assuming perfect foresight.
+To identify real-time capacity commitments and the associated RSG that were excess (not needed to meet MISO's requirements), we calculated the difference between planned generation capacity and load16 on an hourly basis in two ways: (1) using the target load value from the forecast for the run hour that showed the highest need 17; and (2) using the actual load value that occurred in the run hour assuming perfect foresight.
 Under these two scenarios, we flagged unit hours when the planned generation capacity exceeded the target load at the time of the commitment.
-We ran these calculations for both the Midwest and South subregions and for the MISO footprint - a unit must be flagged as unneeded based on its own subregional needs and the MISO-wide needs to be considered excess.
+We ran these calculations for both the Midwest and South subregions and for the MISO footprint 18 - a unit must be flagged as unneeded based on its own subregional needs and the MISO-wide needs to be considered excess.